phalt/swapi/swapi/templates/docs.md

 - ```passengers``` *string*
 -- The number of non-essential people this starship can transport.
 - ```max_atmosphering_speed``` *string*
--- The maximum speed of this starship in atmosphere.
-"N/A" if this starship is incapable of atmosphering flight.
+-- The maximum speed of this starship in the atmosphere.
+"N/A" if this starship is incapable of atmospheric flight.
 - ```hyperdrive_rating``` *string*
 -- The class of this starships hyperdrive.
 - ```MGLT``` *string*